hkirk/swtafp-slides/slides/108/adt.md

     ```fsharp
     | Box b     ->
     ```
-    1. pass the handler the accumulator plus all data associated with the case -> a new accumlator value
+    1. pass the handler the accumulator plus all data associated with the case -> a new accumulator value
     ```fsharp
         let newGen i =
             let newAcc = fBox i